mastcu/PythonModule/Readme.txt

 Release - x64     for building 64-bit versions up to 3.4, with v90 toolset
 v140 Release - Win32  for building 32-bit versions with v140 toolset (untested)
 v140 Release - x64    for building 64-bit versions with v140 toolset

+The Debug configurations have not been set up.